 Attending Formal Meetings at Work

-Investigation Meetings At WorkBeing invited to a formal meeting, such as an investigation meeting at work if often a daunting experience.
+Investigation Meetings At WorkBeing invited to a formal meeting, such as an investigation meetings at work, is often a daunting experience.
 It is important to understand your rights when you are invited to such meetings so you can fully participate in the process and know if you are being taken advantage of.

-However, it does not always end badly and how you conduct yourself during a formal process at work makes a difference.
+However, it does not always end badly and how you conduct yourself during a formal process at work makes a difference (this includes an investigation meetings at work, which can often be scheduled unexpectedly).

 In this article, we explore some of the key issues and address how to approach formal meetings at work.
 We also cover some of the common mistakes we see so you can avoid them.